jsjoeio/joeprevite.com/content/2020-05-22-book-review-writing-an-interpreter-in-go/index.md

 And I thought, "Do I really know what this means?"
 And the answer is no, no I do not.
 Wikipedia [explains it](https://en.wikipedia.org/wiki/Serialization) well.
 I'll summarize it as taking something, translating it into a data structure or object and storing it for later use (possibly restructuring it).

+_Updated_: comment from Thorsten,

+> The colloquial term would be "dumping" 😉 As in "What we want is an AST that (dumped as a string)..."
+>
+> Or "converting".

+That makes more sense now!

 ### Chapter 3 - Evaluation

 This is the part where the abstract syntax trees are turned into something meaningful.